SunnyPerProvare/SCCMDocs.it-it/sccm/core/get-started/capabilities-in-technical-preview-1709.md

 After you have enabled co-management, you can monitor which devices are managed by Configuration Manager and which are managed by Intune.
 You can also see which Configuration Manager workloads are managed by which product.-->

 ## <a name="see-also"></a>Vedere anche
-Per informazioni sull'installazione o l'aggiornamento del ramo Technical Preview, vedere [Technical Preview per System Center Configuration Manager](/sccm/core/get-started/technical-preview).
+Per informazioni sull'installazione o l'aggiornamento del ramo Technical Preview, vedere [Technical Preview per Configuration Manager](/sccm/core/get-started/technical-preview).